prashant852/Language-Proficiency-Grading-Model/README.md

 >**conventions (output)**: Analytic measure

 ## **Approach**
-Preprocessing of text is done using **Deberta v3** (Improvement on the BERT and RoBERTa models using disentangled attention and enhanced mask decoder) followed by keras functional API architecture
+Preprocessing of text is done using **Deberta v3** (Improvement on the BERT and RoBERTa models using disentangled attention and enhanced mask decoder) followed by keras functional API architecture.
+Trained on multi GPU in tensorflow